-In this excerpt, we asked leading art directors about the top five most annoying things that people can do when approaching them.
+In this article, leading art directors explain the top five most annoying things that artists and illustrators can do when approaching them for work opportunities.

 01. No research

 Don't send your portfolio to a company unless you know what it does and that your work is relevant to it.
-For instance, Paizo's style is high fantasy.
+Paizo Publishing's style, for instance, is high fantasy.

 "Getting anime, editorial or children's book illustrations immediately tells me that this was a mass emailing," says Paizo's managing art director Sarah Robinson.
 And that's never a good start.

 02. Poorly designed websites

 What's the point of having a slick-looking website if your contact details are hard to find or, worse still, missing altogether?
 Make sure your site is easy to navigate and up-to-date, showcasing your ability to design regularly.

 03. False representation

-Art directors tend to hate it when the work you hand in isn't the type of work they've seen in your portfolio.
+Art directors hate it when the work you hand in isn't the type of work they've seen in your portfolio.
 They've most likely hired you because they've seen that you do particular things well – and that style or quirk of yours is what they're after.

 If you want to try something wild, new and different for an assignment, discuss it with the art director first.
 Surprise art directors by being great, not by being surprising.

 04. Resistance to change

-There are lots of people involved in the publication of a book and their opinions are all valid – from sales to marketing, from the author to the publisher.
+There are lots of people involved in the publication of a book and their opinions are all valid – from sales to marketing, and from the author to the publisher.
 Amends will happen on your covers, and it's by working together that you get the best results.

 05. No communication